Table of Contents

 According to the World Health Organization (WHO) ‘CBD is generally well tolerated with a good safety profile.
 However, reported adverse effects may be as a result of drug-drug interactions between CBD and patients’ existing medications.’

 CBD is found in both hemp and marijuana plants.
-However, marijuana plants are high in THC and extremely low in CBD, while hemp plants are the opposite.
-Therefore, almost all CBD products that you purchase in Australia are made using CBD that was sourced from Australian grown hemp plants.
+However, marijuana plants are high in THC and extremely low in CBD, on the other hand hemp plants are high in Cannabidiols (CBD) and contain extremely low thc.
+Therefore, almost all CBD products that you purchase in Australia are made using CBD from hemp plants.

-Hemp plants are defined as having less than 0.3% THC.
+Hemp plants generally contain less than 0.3% THC.
 More than 0.3% THC and they are considered marijuana plants.
-Here at Australian CBD Oil, we use CBD, which has been sourced from organically grown hemp plants that are grown right here in Byron Bay, Australia.
+Here at Australian CBD Oil, we use CBD, which has been sourced from organically grown hemp plants that are grown right here in beautiful Hinterlands (Byron Bay).

 Sleep is an essential component of human health and well-being.
 It is critical for physical, emotional, and cognitive functioning.
 Unfortunately, millions of people suffer from sleep disorders and experience difficulties falling or staying asleep.
 In recent years, CBD oil has emerged as a popular natural remedy for sleep problems.